PluieElectrique/ena/README.md

 ### Data loss

-* Threads and posts deleted while Ena is stopped will not be marked as such when it restarts
+* Threads and posts deleted on 4chan while Ena is stopped will not be marked as such when it restarts
 * If Ena crashes in the process of updating an archived thread, on restart the thread may be marked as "archived" even if the update never happened.
 Thus, changes between the last poll of the thread and the archival of it may be lost
 * As mentioned above, if Ena crashes while media are queued to download, on restart they will not be re-queued.
 Thus, they will never be downloaded